ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ### 3.1.
 Adding the required header files

 The first step would be to add the required header files in your program.
-For Googletest, you would need to add the following line in your code.
+For GoogleTest, you would need to add the following line in your code.

 ```cpp
 #include "gtest/gtest.h"